National Library of New Zealand: Collections

-General Assembly Collections
+General Assembly Library collections

 From the foundation of the National Library in 1965 until 1986 the General Assembly Library was one of the three pillars of the institution.
 The General Assembly Library had previously acted as a de facto National Library, offering recess privileges to the public when parliament was not in session.
 In 1924, for example, "6,135 books were issued during the recess period, and 670 recess access cards had been granted".
 The Chief Librarian further notes that "the New Zealand General Assembly Library is the only legislative library in the world from which volumes may be taken out during the recess".
 Until 1986, its collections included a significant overseas collection and copious parliamentary documents.
 The General Assembly Library became a stand-alone institution in 1986, when it restricted its focus to documents of immediate pertinence to parliamentary activities.
 Many of its overseas collections remained with the National Library and some works, particularly its rare books, then entered under the protection of the Alexander Turnbull Library.

 Alexander Turnbull Library

 The Alexander Turnbull Library was founded in 1919 by Alexander Turnbull (1868–1918), whose bequest to the nation included the 55,000 volume nucleus of the current collection.
 In later years, the library made its own acquisitions and his bequest was augmented with books from the General Assembly Library collections.
 The Alexander Turnbull Library is now part of National Library but its collections are fully protected by law and may not be sold or otherwise disposed of by the Direction of the National library.
-Unlike the general collections of the National Library, the collections of the Alexander Turnbull Library, are normally held in its Wellington building, the National Library building constructed in 1987.
+Unlike the general collections of the National Library, the collections of the Alexander Turnbull Library are normally held in its Wellington building, the National Library building constructed in 1987.
 Turnbull House, the library's former location in Bowen Street in downtown Wellington, is now managed by Heritage New Zealand.
-It is named after It is charged under the Act to:
+It is charged under the Act to: